mugiseyebrows/seapeapea/readme.md

 2) Easy way: write processor that parses code and makes reasonable assumptions about missing information and produces readable code (as if it way written by human) that is probably correct.

-Seapeapea goes easy way, it produces first iteration of what will become working code after you repair it.
+Seapeapea goes the easy way, it produces first iteration of what will become working code after you repair it.